astropy/pyvo/docs/pyvo/data_access.rst

 :py:attr:`~pyvo.dal.ssa.SSARecord.title`    the name or identifier of the spectrum as given by
                                             the archive
 ------------------------------------------  ---------------------------------------------------------
-:py:attr:`~pyvo.dal.ssa.SSARecord.format`   the format of the spectrum
+:py:attr:`~pyvo.dal.ssa.SSARecord.format`   the format of the spectrum.
 ------------------------------------------  ---------------------------------------------------------
-:py:attr:`~pyvo.dal.sia.S@ARecord.dateobs`  the modified Julien date (MJD) of the mid-point of
+:py:attr:`~pyvo.dal.ssa.SSARecord.dateobs`  the modified Julien date (MJD) of the mid-point of
                                             the observational data that went into the image (optional)
 ------------------------------------------  ---------------------------------------------------------
-:py:attr:`~pyvo.dal.sia.SSARecord.instr`    the name of the instrument (or instruments) that
+:py:attr:`~pyvo.dal.ssa.SSARecord.instr`    the name of the instrument (or instruments) that
                                             produced the data that went into this image.
 ------------------------------------------  ---------------------------------------------------------
 :py:attr:`~pyvo.dal.sia.SIARecord.acref`    the URL that can be used to retrieve the image.